geb/geb/doc/manual/src/chapters/030-navigator.md

 ## Finding & Filtering

-Navigator objects have a `find` method for finding descendants, and a `filter` method for reducing the matched content.
+Navigator objects have a `find` method for finding descendants, and `filter` and `not` methods for reducing the matched content.

 Consider the following html…